 How to Write a Restaurant Business Plan

-Many people of dream of opening their own restaurant.
+Many people dream of opening their own restaurant.
 They see it as an opportunity to turn a love for entertaining or cooking into a business.
-Unfortunately for many, the reality of running a restaurant is not at all what they expected.
-Long hours, low pay and lots of stress run many out of the restaurant business after just a few years.
+Unfortunately, for many restauranteurs, the reality of running a restaurant is not what they expected.
+Long hours, low pay, and a lot of stress cause many entrepreneurs to close shop after just a few years.

-One reason for the high failure rate is that restaurant owners fail to treat their business like a business from the very beginning.
+One reason for the high failure rate in this industry is that restaurant owners fail to treat their restaurant operation as a business from the very beginning.
 They have no plan to deal with problems and unexpected expenses and don't understand the scope of cost associated with opening a restaurant.
-One way to prevent these types of problems is with a well written business plan.
-By writing a restaurant a business plan, you do two things: you show the bank you have a clear and concise plan for getting your restaurant up and running and you have a contindency plan for problems.
+One way to prevent these types of problems is to develop a well-written business plan.
+By writing a restaurant business plan, you do two things: you show the bank you have a clear plan for getting your restaurant up and running—and you have a contingency plan to handle problems.

 - You want to give the reader (a potential investor) the basics of your business idea.
 What is the style of your new restaurant, the name, the location?